Start9Labs/documentation/site/source/knowledge-base/index.rst

   :id: "knowledge-base"
   :class: my-panel

-  * :doc:`Concepts <concepts/index>` - An overview of concepts that will aid in understanding the Start9 Embassy.
+  * :doc:`Concepts <concepts/index>` - An overview of the ideas and technologies surrounding Start9 Labs and Embassy.
-  * :doc:`FAQ <faq/index>` - The complete guide of frequently asked questions by our users.
+  * :doc:`FAQ <faq/index>` - Answers to Frequently Asked Questions from Embassy users.